dinglulu/Polus/README.md

 If you use **POLUS** in your research, please cite:

-> *POLUS: A Modular Platform for DNA Storage Evaluation and Reconstruction.*
+> *Polus: a Transformer-based Soft-decision Codec Enhancement Platform for DNA Storage*

 ------